Jupyter notebooks

 }

-widget = chemiscope.show(frames, properties)
+widget = chemiscope.show(structures, properties)

 # display the dataset in a chemiscope visualizer inside the notebook